 PARKING POTENTIAL

-Lenders Title Co.
+A 0.
+A ninety-eight-acre industrial lot in Fayetteville’s CMN Business Park addition was bought for $341,504 these days.
+The buy fee equals $eight, consistent with square feet.
+Title Co.
 South Dakota-based Black Hills Energy offered the lot from Trends LLC, controlled using Fayetteville homebuilder Mark Marquess.
 In Fayetteville turned into the title agent.
+The land is off North Plainview Avenue adjacent to a 50,708 rectangular-foot office building at 655 E.

-The land is off North Plainview Avenue adjacent to a 50,708-rectangular-foot office building at 655 E. Millsap Road.
-The Black Hills, the constructing’s number one tenant, paid $eight.Four million for constructing this past November.
+Millsap Road.
+The construction’s number one tenant, Black Hills, paid $eight.Four million for constructing this past November.
 Millsap Road Investments Co.
-LLC, led with the aid of some of the traders, inclusive of participants of Little Rock-primarily based Flake & Kelley Commercial real property company led via Hank Kelley and John Flake, changed into the vendor.
-A Black Hills spokesperson stated the land turned into bought for the capability improvement of extra parking.
+LLC led with some of the traders’ aid, including participants of Little Rock-primarily based Flake & Kelley Commercial real property company led via Hank Kelley and John Flake, changed into the vendor.
+A Black Hills spokesperson stated the land was bought to improve extra parking.